 Absolutely.
-We have some short videos that can give you a good idea of what it’s like to set up and use Nest Secure in your home.
+Below are some short videos that can give you a good idea of what it’s like to set up and use Nest Secure in your home.

-Where can I put Nest Secure and what does it see?
+Where can I put Nest Secure and what does it detect?

-Nest Secure includes one Guard (the brains of the system) and two Detects (small multi-purpose sensors).
+Nest Secure includes one Guard (the brains of the system) and 2 Detects (small multi-purpose sensors).
 Both can sense motion.